Powerful SD Union Leader Behind 101 Ash Deal Remains Silent on Growing Scandal

 Zucchet had only served as acting Mayor for three days.

-Four months after the trial, the trial Judge dismissed seven of the nine convictions against Zucchet and granted a new trial on the two remaining charges.
+Both Zucchet and Inzunza appealed their convictions and, four months after the trial, the Judge dismissed seven of the nine convictions against Zucchet and granted a new trial on the two remaining charges.
 The judge ruled that there was not sufficient evidence to have convicted Zucchet of a quid pro quo, but he upheld all of the charges against Inzunza.

 Prosecutors later decided not to retry Zucchet on the remaining two charges.

 Inzunza eventually lost his appeals over a six-year process and ended up serving a 21-month sentence in federal custody between January 2012 and August 2013.
+For his part in the scheme, Malone was sentenced to three years in prison which he served concurrently with a six-year sentence he received in a Las Vegas bribery case.

 Zucchet’s vacancy on the City Council was filled in a special election won by Kevin Faulconer in January 2006.

 Faulconer was later re-elected to two full terms on the City Council before winning another special election in 2014 to become Mayor after Bob Filner resigned when he was accused of sexual harassment.
+Faulconer ended his two terms last December.

 Zucchet began his career with MEA in 2008 as a negotiations consultant then became the General Manager in May 2009.